bk/wmk-docs/content/vars.md

   object with a `FileSystemLoader` loader.
 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.
+- `CACHE`: An ordinary dictionary object, intended for use by templates as a simple shared in-memory cache.

 In the case of Jinja2 templates, three extra context variables are available: